 High standards of ethical behavior make FHS a great place to volunteer.
-By upholding the highest standards of ethics in all your actions, you promote accuracy, honesty, and fiduciary responsibility.
-Demonstrate personal integrity at all times and report situations you observe that might counter these standards.
+By upholding the highest ethical standards in all your actions, you promote accuracy, honesty, and fiduciary responsibility.
+Demonstrate personal integrity at all times and report any situations you observe that may conflict with these standards.

 FHS is committed to the highest standards of customer service.
 Customer service extends to all with whom we come into contact, including clients, supporters, volunteers, staff, and one another.
 Being successful in your job means helping others succeed in their jobs.
 You are the person ultimately responsible for the quality of work you do and the work reputation you have at FHS.
 Seek ways to improve your contribution and the operation and delivery of services provided.

 Develop and practice good communication skills.
 Project a positive attitude and help make FHS a fun place to work.
-Develop a high level of emotional intelligence at work, which involves consciously using emotions to create positive work relationships.
+Develop a high level of emotional intelligence at work by consciously using emotions to build positive work relationships.
 Seek to understand the different needs and responsibilities of departments and promote healthy discussions.

 Learn the safe, approved method of accomplishing your tasks and follow safety rules and procedures at all times.
 Report unsafe working conditions and on-the-job injuries to your department’s Lead immediately.